-Scan your park ticket at the machine and get your Fastpass ticket.
-The Fastpass is issued for a 30-minute window indicated above the machines.
+Scan your Disney park admission ticket at the machine and get your Fastpass ticket.
+The Fastpass is issued for a 30-minute return time window indicated above the machines.
 The window moves forward in 5-minute increments as tickets are retrieved.
 You cannot get a specific 30-minute window other than by using the machines when that window is available.
 This means you may need to wait to get a Fastpass to ensure your ride window doesn't conflict with something else you had scheduled (like a show).

 Return to the ride to use your Fastpass.
-There is a separate Fastpass queue at each ride with a Cast Member taking tickets.
+There is a separate Fastpass entrance at each ride with a Cast Member taking tickets.
 Give the Cast Member your ticket and you'll be sent through the Fastpass queue and onto the ride.

 Can You Have More Than One Disneyland paris Fastpass At A Time?